neondatabase/website/content/docs/postgres/query-reference.md

 ### Select queries

-Here are a few representative examples of SELECT queries in PostgreSQL that cover a range of common use cases:
+Here are a few representative examples of `SELECT` queries in Postgres that cover common use cases:

 ```sql